Alberto-Codes/splink_link/README.md

 This project requires importing and processing data from two main CSV files: `SBA.csv` and `GL.csv`.
 We use a custom `CSVImporter` class to handle CSV imports with error handling and column standardization.
 The importer ensures that all columns are converted to lowercase, spaces are replaced with underscores, non-alphanumeric characters are removed, and multiple underscores are collapsed to a single underscore for consistency across datasets.

-The main code is located in `src/app.py`, which demonstrates the usage of the `CSVImporter` class to load both CSV files and standardize column names.
+The main code is located in `src/app.py`, which demonstrates the usage of the `CSVImporter` class to load both CSV files, standardize column names, and generate hybrid fields for comparisons.

 ## Synthetic Sample Data